Charged with Burglary in Fort Worth, Texas?

 3. What Texas county are you in?
 Some Texas counties are less likely to offer probation than others, even for first-time offenders.

-At the Fulgham Law Firm, we work tirelessly to protect our clients from every taking a plea deal that puts their freedom or future at risk.
+At the Fulgham Law Firm, we work tirelessly to protect our clients from ever taking a plea deal that puts their freedom or future at risk.
 Our goal is always to get a criminal case dismissed.
-If you are innocent of the allegations, you should work with a criminal defense attorney that will work tirelessly to clear your name.
+If you are innocent of the allegations, you should work with a criminal defense attorney who will work tirelessly to clear your name.

 However, even if probation makes sense for you, it is important to make certain that you consider deferred adjudication probation rather than straight probation.
 If you take a plea deal for straight probation, you will not be eligible to have your arrest or charge removed from your criminal record.
 However, if you accept a plea offer for deferred adjudication and you successfully complete the terms and conditions of the deferred probation, you will be eligible for a non-disclosure to seal your criminal record.